-The Council is currently required to receive and approve, as a minimum, three main treasury reports each year, which incorporate a variety of polices, estimates and actuals.
+The Council is currently required to receive and approve, as a minimum, three main reports each year, which incorporate a variety of polices, estimates and actuals.

-- a.
-Prudential and treasury indicators and treasury strategy (this report) The first, and most important report covers is forward looking and covers: - the capital plans (including prudential indicators). - a policy for the statutory repayment of debt, (how residual capital expenditure is charged to revenue over time); - the treasury management strategy (how the investments and borrowings are to be organised) including treasury indicators, and - a permitted investment strategy (the parameters on how investments are to be managed). - b.
-A mid-year treasury management report This is primarily a progress report and will update members with the progress of the capital position, amending prudential indicators as necessary, and whether any policies require revision.
-In addition, this council will receive quarterly update reports. - c.
-An annual treasury report This is a backward looking review document and provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.
+Prudential and treasury indicators and treasury strategy (this report) - The first, and most important report covers:

+- The capital plans (including prudential indicators). - The treasury management strategy (how the investments and borrowings are to be organised) including treasury indicators. - An investment strategy (the parameters on how investments are to be managed).

+A mid-year treasury management report - This will update members with the progress of the capital position, amending prudential indicators as necessary, and whether any policies require revision.

+An annual treasury report - This provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.